USNA FOIA Program

 For more information about the FOIA or Privacy Act, please visit the Secretary of the Navy and Chief of Naval Operations websites at http://foia.navy.mil or http://www.doncio.navy.milDepartment of Defense website can be located at http://www.dod.mil/pubs/foi/

-For FOIA and PA policy issues/guidance refer to the following Secretary of the Navy and Naval Academy instructions:
+For FOIA and PA policy issues/guidance refer to the following Secretary of the Navy, Naval Academy, and DoD instructions:

 - OSD Memo of 1 Sep 2005, Subj: Withholding of Information that Personally Identifies DOD Personnel.